 But you can’t simply control the amount of current needed to generate a certain torque, as there’s also the phase to the magnetic field of the magnets in the rotor.
 Applying current in phase to the magnetic field does not generate torque, but orthogonal applied current does.
 FOC is simply a way of dealing with this issue and it is therefore in need for actual current and rotor position information.

-The control structure is based on two simple mathematical transformations - called Clarke and Park – of the actual phase currents.
+The field oriented control structure is based on two simple mathematical transformations – Clarke and Park – of the actual phase currents, transforming the actual phase currents from stator-fixed to field-synchronous coordinate systems.
 The resulting coordinate system has only two dimensions.
-The first axis is in-phase with the motor’s current flux.
-The second axis is orthogonal to the flux and proportional to the motor’s torque.
-With field-oriented control, two PI current controllers can be used to control both components of the motor current vector separately.
-The transformations are based on the actual rotor angle, which has to be acquired by position sensors like hall sensors or encoders.
+The first component is in phase with the motor’s current flux (d-axis).
+The second is orthogonal to the flux and proportional to the motor’s torque (q-axis).
+These two dimensions are orthogonal components that can be visualized as a vector, which is why FOC is also known as vector control.

-With a field oriented current control with space vector PWM: velocity control loop, and position control loop and ramp controllers, the software builds a complete servo controller stack.
-TMCC160 uses ABN incremental (quadrature) encoders or Hall signals for position feedback.
+With a field-oriented current control with space vector PWM: velocity control loop, and position control loop and ramp controllers, the software builds a complete servo controller stack.
+TMCC160 uses a/b/n incremental (quadrature) encoders or Hall signals for position feedback.

-MotionCookie microsystems are designed to minimize time-to-market and total cost of ownership.
+MotionCookie™ microsystems are designed to minimize time-to-market and total cost of ownership.